Eomys/pyleecan-doc/test.contribution.rst

         assert n + 1 == expected

-Which test to develop
+Which tests to develop
 ----------------------

-An easy way to find a PYLEECAN part that need to be tested is to use `pytest-cov <https://github.com/pytest-dev/pytest-cov>`_.
+An easy way to find a PYLEECAN part that needs to be tested is to use `pytest-cov <https://github.com/pytest-dev/pytest-cov>`_.
 This pytest extension enables to see which lines in the code are not executed by the existing tests.
 It can be installed with this command:

 ::